The browser tells me this site is insecure!

 2) Your device might be switching between two different wifi access points or between wifi and the public cell phone network.
 The only solution in this case is to stop listening and to start a new connection using the start button.

-Note: there is interaction with this site while you are listening to a radio station.
+Note: there is no interaction with this site while you are listening to a radio station.
 This site just sends the appropiate connection details to your device.

 Yes you can, but use with caution.
 Listening for several hours to a radio station can use up your entire data bundle!